paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 11. Reboot, then open Decrypt9 from arm9loaderhax by holding L+R on boot

 ##### Copying EmuNAND data to SysNAND
-1. Go to "EmuNAND File Options" then "Partition Dump..."
+1. Go to "EmuNAND Options" then "Partition Dump..."
 2. "Dump CTRNAND Partition" to `CTRNAND.bin`
 3. Use B to go back to the Main Menu
-4. Go to "SysNAND File Options" then "Partition Inject..."
+4. Go to "SysNAND Options" then "Partition Inject..."
 5. "Inject CTRNAND Partition" from `CTRNAND.bin`

 ##### Removing EmuNAND from your SD